juliansko/steam-desktop-service/README.md

 ## Shortcomings

 I have no idea if this works on other desktops (it should tho), also this will not give you applications shortcuts on the desktop.
 If someone wants to they are very welcome to contribute and extend the script to the Desktop folder as well.
+Also this is very much done quick and dirty but if you want an elegant solution just ask valve to finally fix the flatpak and make it official